Upper-Linearizability of Online Non-Monotone DR-Submodular Maximization over Down-Closed Convex Sets: Abstract

 \section{Abstract}

 We study online maximization of non-monotone Diminishing-Return(DR)-submodular functions over down-closed convex sets, a regime where existing projection-free online methods suffer from suboptimal regret and limited feedback guarantees.
 Our main contribution is a new structural result showing that this class is $1/e$-linearizable under carefully designed exponential reparametrization, scaling parameter, and surrogate potential, enabling a reduction to online linear optimization.
+This allows us to obtain first non-Frank-Wolfe type algorithms for this setting that obtain an approximation coefficient better than $1/4$.
+Moreover, the linearization framework allows us to move beyond offline optimization.
 As a result, we obtain $O(T^{1/2})$ static regret with a single gradient query per round and unlock adaptive and dynamic regret guarantees, together with improved rates under semi-bandit, bandit, and zeroth-order feedback.
 Across all feedback models, our bounds strictly improve the state of the art.